zfcampus/apigility-documentation/auth/authentication-oauth2.md

 -----------------------

-The Web-server applications scenario is used to authenticate a web application with a third-party service (i.e. imagine you built a web application that needs to consume the API of Facebook).
+The Web-server applications scenario is used to authenticate a web application with a third-party service (e.g., imagine you built a web application that needs to consume the API of Facebook).
 You can authenticate your application using the third-party server with a 3-step flow as illustrated in this diagram: